"Someone who travels with just one wagon."

 - Driftwood Tours are more relaxed and centred on culture, crafts and history.

-The general perception is that solo travel is the reserve of twenty- and thirty- somethings.
+The general perception is that solo travel is the reserve of 20- and 30- somethings.
 We find that ever greater numbers of solo travellers are in their 40s, 50s, 60s (and beyond).

 We have had 60 year olds try surfing for the first time on tour - no word of a lie!